pinkynrg/hoomes/blueprint.md

 # 🏡 Hoomes: Your Gateway to Italian Real Estate 🏡

-Welcome to **Hoomes**,, a tool for scraping and searching homes for sale in Italy.
+Welcome to **Hoomes**, a tool for scraping and searching homes for sale in Italy.
 Hoomes helps users find properties by gathering data from leading real estate platforms like [Idealista](https://www.idealista.it/) and [Caaasa.it](https://www.caasa.it/).
 What sets Hoomes apart is its ability to search within property comments, giving you deeper insights into listings.
 Whether you're browsing or searching for something specific, Hoomes provides the information you need to make informed decisions.

 ![demo](https://github.com/pinkynrg/Hoomes/blob/main/demo.gif)